petermuc/brewhaus/README.md

 Welcome to Brewhaus!

-Please design a simple website using a modern JavaScript framework (Vue, React, Angular, etc.) for the fictitious company Brewhaus using the Punk API located here: https://punkapi.com/
+Please design a simple website using a modern JavaScript framework (Vue) for the fictitious company Brewhaus using the Punk API located here: https://punkapi.com/

 Features of this website should include:
 - Main page listing out beers